 As a fun fact, some scenes from the movie Perfume – The Story of a Murderer were filmed here.

 Sunday is the best day to visit free museums in Barcelona.
 MNAC (Catalonia National Art Museum), MUHBA (Barcelona Museum of History), Music Museum, Museum Frederic Marès, Botanic Garden, Blau Museum and CosmoCaixa offer free entrance on the first Sunday of each month.
 All of the above (except MNAC), CCCB (Centre of Contemporary Culture of Barcelona) and Barcelona Maritime Museum are also free every Sunday after 3 pm.

 05 | Take a refreshing dip in Barceloneta beach

-Barcelona has some great beaches perfect for resting aching feet after so much sightseeing.
-Barceloneta is the most popular and, although crowded, has wonderful views and a lovely promenade.
+Barcelona city has some great beaches perfect for resting aching feet after so much sightseeing.
+Barceloneta is the most popular and, although crowded, it has wonderful views and a lovely promenade.

 I hope this post inspired you and showed you that visiting Barcelona does not have to be expensive.
 To help you plan your stay, take a look at Marianna’s post on where to stay in Barcelona or Nadine’s post on the best day trips from Barcelona.
 So many things to do in this fantastic city!